Snatchfield

 Posted to this website by kind permission of Ron Parnell

 The site was deemed wholly inappropriate for housing in 2021.
-The arguments to object have not changed.
+The arguments to reject have not changed.

 Indeed, the case against building on Snatchfield is stronger than ever with strengthened protection from the Levelling Up and Regeneration Act 2023 and policies in The Strettons Neighbourhood Plan.
 Please scroll down to find out more.

-Please start your comments with the words “I object….”.
+If you are submitting a comment, please start with the words “I object….”.
 Focus on the key points that you are most concerned about.
-Use your own words and try not to be too emotional in your response
+Use your own words and try not to be too emotional in your response.

 For further help, see this guide produced by the Council for the Protection of Rural England (CPRE): Guide on how to respond to a planning applications